hikogui/hikogui/docs/skeleton.md

 ## Expressions

-The `tt::datum` class is used for holding and operating on all the data while executing an expression of the TTauri template language.
+The `tt::datum` class is used for holding and operating on all the data while executing an expression of the HikoGUI template language.
 A `tt::datum` class can hold the following types:
  * Undefined
  * None
  * Boolean